Five Card Draw: How to Play the Vintage Poker Game Like a Pro

 Since five card draw is a draw variant of poker, players are dealt their full hand before the first betting round.
 The gameplay is quite different to hold'em and stud games, and there are no community cards or exposed cards.

-2 to 6 players can start a hand of five-card draw poker.
+Two to six players can start a hand of five-card draw poker.
 In most games, there is an initial ante, which is a nominal bet amount.
 This is the cost of being played into the hand.
 The dealer then deals each player five cards, one at a time.
 These cards are dealt face down so only the player can see their own hand.

 The first betting round commences, where the blind and each player make an action; bet, raise, call or fold.
 This is where the gameplay varies from games like Texas Hold'em and Carribean or Seven-card Stud.